 Things to think about before you apply

-If you want to study on a full-time course for longer than six months you’ll have to apply for a Tier 4 (General) Student Visa in your home country (unless you’re an EEA or Swiss national).
+If you want to study on a full-time course for longer than six months you’ll have to apply for a Student Visa via the Student Visa Route in your home country (unless you’re an EEA or Swiss national).
 You need to do this before you travel to the UK, and will have to make sure you allow plenty of time for the visa to be processed.

 You’ll also need to apply for an Academic Technology Approval Scheme (ATAS) certificate, as biochemistry is considered a sensitive subject of study under the ATAS rules.